frankwang95/frankwang95.github.io/_posts/2023-11-05-october-snippits.md

 # Little Sketches

-While waiting for a friend on a street corner in the Mission, I noticed someone in a laudrymat who was trying to get change from a machine set in the wall.
+While waiting for a friend on a street corner in the Mission, I noticed someone in a laundromat who was trying to get change from a machine set in the wall.
 The machine kept rejecting her bill and she kept pushing the bill back in, mechanically pushing the bill with two hands in the same motion over and over again.
-It's funny how in interacting with a machine, you are reduced in a way to its mechanicalism.
+It's funny how in interacting with a machine, you are reduced in a way to its mechanism.
 "When you gaze long into the void, the void gazes also into you."

-I've been using, as a bookmark, a cheap business card from the Putnum Ram dealer in Burlingame.
+I've been using, as a bookmark, a cheap business card from the Putnam Ram dealer in Burlingame.
 I have no idea where I got this business card - I don't think I've actually ever been inside a Ram in my life and I haven't been in Burlingame either in over ten years.
 It recently traveled with me to India where, at some point, I lost it.
 Somewhere in Chettinad there's probably an Indian man now who is using it as a coaster or something wondering where it came from.

 # Listening